dahlia-lib/spec/SPECIFICATION.md

 `Welcome to &2Dahlia&R!` → `Welcome to \x1b[32mDahlia\x1b[0m!`

 This document describes the Dahlia library implementation specification.
-Dahlia performs string replacements, where it scans text for its special codes and transforms them into standardized ANSI control sequences for coloring and font styling.
+Dahlia is a text formatting library for the terminal, which performs string replacements by scanning text for Dahlia's special codes and transforms them into standardized ANSI control sequences for coloring and font styling.
 Drawing inspiration from the formatting techniques in the game Minecraft, Dahlia is crafted with comfort and conciseness in mind.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be